Mother-of-one Karen Butler says quitting smoking has drastically improved her health and is urging others to seek support.

 Stoptober is an annual, national campaign that encourages smokers across England to make a quit attempt during October.
-It is based on the insight that if you can stop smoking for 28 days, you are five times more likely to be able to stay quit for good.
+It is based on the insight that if you can go smoke-free for 28 days, you are five times more likely to be able to stay quit for good.

-In Stoke-on-Trent, 25.2 per cent, or 49,527, of adults (aged 18 and over) currently smoke compared to the national average of 14.9 per cent.
-In addition, 18.2 per cent of pregnant women smoke compared to the national average of 10.8 per cent.
+In Stoke-on-Trent, 20.7 per cent of adults (aged 18 and over) currently smoke compared to the national average of 14.4 per cent.
+In addition, 17.6 per cent of pregnant women smoke compared to the national average of 10.6 per cent.

-Councillor Randy Conteh, the city council’s cabinet member for housing, communities and safer city, and chair of Smokefree Stoke-on-Trent, said: “Stopping smoking is the best thing a smoker can do for their health, and it’s fantastic news that Tracey has been able to quit with the help of the stop-smoking service.
+Councillor Randy Conteh, the city council’s cabinet member for communities and safer city, and chair of Smokefree Stoke-on-Trent, said: “Stopping smoking is the best thing a smoker can do for their health, and it’s fantastic news that Karen has seen a real difference in her health and has been able to quit with the support of the stop-smoking service.

 Smoking can have devastating consequences for expectant mothers and their babies, increasing the chance of babies being born too small and too early.
 The good news is quitting is one of the best things pregnant mums can do – the harmful chemicals immediately start to reduce, meaning babies can grow and develop normally.